Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 Friedrichstadt-Palast sells the most tickets it has ever sold in its long history (subsequent years are better).
 The trend in ticket sales is now reversed.

-The opening of the permanent exhibition on the theater’s history and on the histroy of the Friedrichstraße theater district.
+The opening of the permanent exhibition on the theatre’s history and on the histroy of the Friedrichstraße theatre district.
 Curator: Roland Welke.

 The building is updated: The outside areas and the foyer are made more attractive.

-The theater decided to go back to using its former spelling from November 1, 1947: Friedrichstadt-Palast (in between it had been Friedrichstadtpalast).
-On December 2 opening of the world’s first sky lounge in a theater.
+The theatre decided to go back to using its former spelling from November 1, 1947: Friedrichstadt-Palast (in between it had been Friedrichstadtpalast).
+On December 2 opening of the world’s first sky lounge in a theatre.

 For over a hundred years the theatre has been known as Berlin’s first address for big show entertainment.
 Max Reinhard first began putting on performances at the old palace, which was originally built as a market hall and, at the time, still located directly beside the Schiffbauerdamm canal, back in 1910.
 Renowned modernist architect Hans Poelzig designed a grand theatre on Max Reinhardt’s orders when the latter took over as owner in 1919.
 From 1924, the newly appointed artistic director, Erik Charell Revuen, created the revues that characterize the reputation and aesthetics of the “Golden Twenties” in Berlin to this very day.
 In 1980, the old Friedrichstadt-Palast had to be closed due to major subsidence and structural damage to the building.
 On 27 April 1984, the new Friedrichstadt-Palast opened at Friedrichstraße 107 as the last major grand construction project of the German Democratic Republic (GDR), which was already beginning to near its end at the time.